SVENJA TARABUSI

 Building a career working part-time?
 At an architecture firm?
 That’s possible.
 In the interview, oow associate Svenja Tarabusi talks about her unusual career – and how she, as a mother of two, helps shape a major project.

-In many industries, young people complain about temporary jobs – for a long time this was also a problem in architecture.
-You are celebrating eight years with oow this year.
-When you look back: How has the industry changed?
+In many industries, young people complain about fixed-term jobs – for a long time this was a problem in architecture too.
+This year you are celebrating your eighth anniversary at OOW.
+Looking back: how has the industry changed?

-It has been quite a fundamental change!
-At that time, there were mainly limited-term contracts and it was almost customary to move from one firm to another after graduating.
-Today, on the other hand, there is so much construction that there is a shortage of skilled workers.
-Now it is the applicants who can choose the studios.
-The entire situation has done a one-eighty.
+Quite dramatically!
+Back then there were mainly fixed-term contracts, and it was almost standard practice to move from one office to the next after graduating.
+Today, by contrast, there is so much being built that there is a shortage of skilled professionals.
+Now it is the applicants who get to choose the studios.
+The whole thing has turned a full 180 degrees.

-You started at oow on a temporary basis as well, but you were soon offered a permanent position.
-How did that work out?
+You started at OOW on a fixed-term basis too, but a permanent position followed quickly.
+How did that come about?

 I had been working for oow for two years when I got pregnant.
 To be honest, at the time the combination of a limited-term contract and pregnancy was not really beneficial to my career.
 But Sebastian and Mathis reacted completely differently than probably 99 per cent of all other employers would have.
 They offered me a permanent position!
 At the time, they only had one other permanent employee.
 It was a huge vote of confidence that they gave me.
 They wanted to show me that they were determined to keep me.
 Especially in this situation.
 That was really great!

-Here it is! (laughs) Everyone knows that I only work in the mornings, and that works out really well, no problems whatsoever.
+Here, yes! (laughs) Everyone knows that I only work in the mornings, and it really works without any problems.
 On top of that, I also work from home.
-I live in the suburbs and it would take me over an hour to get to the office.
-With two small children, that would be a major hassle.
-But Sebastian and Mathis accommodated me in that regard as well and made it happen.
-Many companies today claim to be family-friendly without really being it.
-Here, on the other hand, it is put into practice and the bosses find ways to accommodate each individual!
+I live on the edge of the city and would face a commute of over an hour to the office.
+With two small children that would mean a considerable amount of effort.
+But here too Sebastian and Mathis accommodated me and made it possible.
+Many companies these days present themselves as family-friendly without really being so.
+Here, by contrast, it is actually lived out, and the bosses look at how they can respond to each individual!
 I was even promoted while working part-time and from home.
-That was a wonderful recognition of my work.
+That was a wonderful recognition.

-Is the job actually what you imagined it to be?
+Is the profession actually how you imagined it?

-Yes and no. (laughs) I took art and math as advanced courses at school, and architecture really does combine the mathematical and artistic aspects.
-But I definitely wouldn’t have imagined it to be so complex and I didn’t realise that there are so many specialist planners that an architect has to “manage”.
-For example, our degree programmes do include some statics, of course, but in my day-to-day work it is the structural engineer who does the calculations and not us – I was not aware of that before.
-It is definitely an incredibly varied job and it’s great to be involved in a project from the very beginning.
-And, of course, to see it built at some point!
+Yes and no. (laughs) At school I took art and maths as advanced courses, and architecture really does combine the mathematical and the artistic aspect.
+But I definitely would not have imagined it to be so complex, and I had no idea that there are so many specialist planners that an architect has to "manage".
+We did of course also cover some structural engineering during our studies, for example, but in everyday working life it is the structural engineer who does the calculations, not us – I had not been aware of that before.
+It is in any case an incredibly varied profession, and it is wonderful to accompany a project from the very beginning and, of course, eventually to see it built!

 For example, you were responsible for the Itzel Sanatorium Which parts of the project did you supervise?